Songonge/SQL-Projects/consumer_complaints.md

-# Project: Consumer Complaints Analysis
+# Project: Consumer Complaints Data Cleaning in PostgreSQL and Preliminary Insights
 ----

 ## Table of Contents